Neonnaut/vocabug-ts/README.md

-# Vocabug-pro
+# Vocabug

-Version 0.0.1

 This is a word generator designed to be a successor to the Williams' [Lexifer][1] and to [Awkwords][2].
 It is built using TypeScript and builds using Vite as a browser app with a complete interface.
-As the name implies, Vocabug-pro, is the 'pro' version of the partial Vocabug, Vocabug-lite.
+Vocabug-pro, is the 'pro' version of the 'lite' Vocabug, Vocabug-lite.

-Vocabug-pro randomly generates vocabulary from a given definition of graphemes, frequencies and word patterns.
+Vocabug randomly generates vocabulary from a given definition of graphemes, frequencies and word patterns.
 You can use it to make words for a constructed language, to get an original nickname or password, or just for fun.

 ## Development